 Documented in the Domesday Book of 1086 this is probably the oldest home in England, Alice de Fford lived here in 1262!

-We have eight ensuite bedrooms individually styled each spacious and comfortable with with 4 poster and king sized beds, flat screen TV’s, DVDs and a fridge.
+We have eight ensuite bedrooms individually styled each spacious and comfortable with 4 poster and king sized beds, flat screen TV’s, DVDs and a fridge.

 We offer free private parking for 10 cars, lounges with open log fires, including a Tudor inglenook fireplace from 1539, gardens and a Victorian conservatory where you can all dine together in summer by candlelight.